Heat Pump Cost for a 2-Bed Flat UK 2026

 A two-bedroom flat typically has a floor area of 45-75m2.
 The heat demand depends on the flat's position in the building, insulation quality, and age:

 Middle-floor flats benefit from being sandwiched between heated spaces above and below, which significantly reduces heat loss.
-A middle-floor flat might need only 60-70% of the heat demand of the same-sized ground-floor or top-floor flat.
+Our suitability checker can help estimate your specific requirements.

 Installation Costs